nnmer/EasyAdminBundle/Resources/doc/book/7-complex-dynamic-backends.md

     // It's executed just before saving the changes of a modified entity.
 It
     // allows you to modify the entity even further before it's saved protected function preUpdateEntity($entity)

+    // It's executed just after saving the changes of a modified entity. protected function preUpdateEntity($entity)
 }
 ```